akrenner/NOAA-LCI/CTD-Recurring_Oceanographic_Survey-Manual.md

 ## Monthly and quarterly sampling

 Monthly sampling covers transects AlongBay and T9.
 CTD casts at each station.
 Time permitting, also do an eBird point count at each station.
 At stations AB-3, AB-6(=T9-6), and AB-10 also sample nutrients, chlorophyll, and phytoplankton (see below).
-Quarterly sampling extends AlongBay transect to T7-22 and also covers T6-3, AB-POGR, and AB-POPT and adds Transect 4.
-Additional water sample at T6-3
+Quarterly sampling extends AlongBay transect to T7-22 and also covers T6-3, AB-PGRM, and AB-POGI and adds Transect 4.
+Additional water sample at T6-3.
+Sample zooplankton opportunistically, when significant backscatter is observed.

+Quarterly sampling: February, April, July, September.

 ### CTD
 Verbalize turning on the CTD at the beginning of each cast.
 Lower the instrument to about 3m, raise it up to the surface (leaving the water intake port well submerged) and let it soak for at least 1 minute (use stop-watch).
 The lower it to about 5 m above the sounded depth (avoid touching the bottom).
 On retrieving the instrument, verbalize switching it off.

 ### Water sampling
-Niskin bottle water samples as well as bucket surface water samples are taken at pre-determined stations.
-XXX details?
+Niskin bottle water samples as well as bucket surface water samples are taken at pre-determined stations: T6-3 (quarterly only), AlongBay\_3, AlongBay\_6 (same as T9-6), and AlongBay\_10.
+Take a sample at the surface (bucket) and one at 20 m depth (Niskin bottle).

 ### Phytoplankton
-Pour 10 l, 20 l, or 40 l (depending on season) of seawater through the 20 μm, 20 cm diameter plankton net.
-Wash the outside of net down with ambient sea water Collect samples in white plastic bottles.
-Preserve with 8 drops of Lugal's solution, of practical.
-Label bottle with date, Transect and station, and amount of water filtered (usually 40 l).
+Following KBNERR protocol: drag plankton net through the water by hand for 3 min with a sampling bottle attached.
+Preserve with 8 drops of Lugal’s solution.
+Label bottle with date, Transect and station, following pre-printed label.

 ### Notes
 Take notes on paper, as before -- at a minimum, date, time, transect, and station numbers; as back-up.